divvun/libdivvun/README.md

 By default, *a cohort's word form is used to construct the replacement*.
-So if we have the sentence "we was" where "was" is **central** and tagged `&typo`, and there's a `LEFT` relation to "we", then the default replacement if there were no `&SUGGEST` tags would simply be the input "we was" (which would be filtered out since it's equal, giving no suggestions).
+So if we have the sentence "we was" where "was" is **central** and tagged `&typo`, and there's a `LEFT` relation to "we", then the default replacement if there were no `SUGGEST` tags would simply be the input "we was" (which would be filtered out since it's equal, giving no suggestions).

-If we now add a `&SUGGEST` reading on "we" that generates "he" then we get a "he was" suggestion. `&SUGGEST` readings with matching (co-)error tags are prioritised over input word form.
+If we now add a `SUGGEST` reading on "we" that generates "he" then we get a "he was" suggestion. `SUGGEST` readings with matching (co-)error tags are prioritised over input word form.

-If we also have a `&SUGGEST` for was→are for the possible replacment "we are" (tagged `&agr`) – now we don't want both of these to apply at the same time giving *"we is".
-In this case, we need to ensure we have disambiguating `co&errtype` tags on the `&SUGGEST` readings.
+If we also have a `SUGGEST` for was→are for the possible replacment "we are" (tagged `&agr`) – now we don't want both of these to apply at the same time giving *"we is".
+In this case, we need to ensure we have disambiguating `co&errtype` tags on the `SUGGEST` readings.
 The following CG parse:

     "<we>"
         "we" Prn &agr                 ID:1 R:RIGHT:2
-        "he" Prn &SUGGEST co&agr-typo ID:1 R:RIGHT:2
+        "he" Prn SUGGEST co&agr-typo ID:1 R:RIGHT:2
     :
     "<was>"
         "be" V 3Sg &agr-typo       ID:2 R:LEFT:1
-        "be" V 3Pl co&agr &SUGGEST ID:2 R:LEFT:1
+        "be" V 3Pl co&agr SUGGEST ID:2 R:LEFT:1

 will give us all and only the suggestions we want ("he was" and "we were", but not *"he were").

-There is one exception to the above principles; for backwards-compatibility, `&SUGGESTWF` is still used to mean that the whole underline should be replaced by what's in `&SUGGESTWF`.
-This means that if you combine `&SUGGESTWF` with `RIGHT/LEFT`, you will not automatically get the word form for the relation target(s) in your replacement, you have to construct the whole replacement yourself.
+There is one exception to the above principles; for backwards-compatibility, `SUGGESTWF` is still used to mean that the whole underline should be replaced by what's in `SUGGESTWF`.
+This means that if you combine `SUGGESTWF` with `RIGHT/LEFT`, you will not automatically get the word form for the relation target(s) in your replacement, you have to construct the whole replacement yourself.
-This also means you cannot combine `&SUGGESTWF` with `&SUGGEST` on other words.
+This also means you cannot combine `SUGGESTWF` with `SUGGEST` on other words.
 (If we ever change how this works, we will have to first update many existing CG3 rules.)